 Myth 3 – Vertigo Happens When You Look Down from a Height

 The real misconception here is that people sometimes confuse vertigo for fear of heights, and that may be because of an Alfred Hitchcock film called Vertigo wherein the lead character has a fear of heights.
-However, vertigo is not linked to being high up, and the fear of heights is acrophobia (one of many phobias that are linked to motion and space).
+However, it is not linked to being high up, and the fear of heights is acrophobia (one of many phobias that are linked to motion and space).

 Myth 4 – Vertigo Won’t Affect Both Ears

-Vertigo in both ears is more common that the average person thinks.
-And when both ears are affected, vertigo attacks can be much more severe.
+Vertigo in both ears is more common than the average person thinks.
+And when both ears are affected, its attacks can be much more severe.
 Perhaps this misconception comes from Meniere’s disease, a vestibular condition that causes severe vertigo but that usually only affects one ear.
 Even in the case of Meniere’s, however, both ears can be affected as the disease progresses.
 Other symptoms such as hearing loss and tinnitus (ringing in the ears) also tend to get worse in the later stages of Meniere’s.

 Myth 5 – Vertigo Is Always Caused by a Problem in the Ear